GSA/idmanagement.gov/_university/ficampolicymatrix.md

 Click on the name of a guidance document to see more details about it, and for a link to the document itself.

 {% assign sorted_guidance = site.data.laws-policies-standards | where: "type", "Guidance" | sort: "published", "last" | sort: "longName" %}
-{% assign guidance_authority = site.data.laws-policies-standards | where: "type", "Authority" | sort: "shortName" %}
+{% assign guidance_authority = site.data.laws-policies-standards | where: "type", "Authority" | where: shortName, sorted_guidance.shortName %}

 <!-- | Document | Description | Date Published |
 | --- | --- | --- |